mihinN/mihinN/README.md

 > pwd
 > srilanka/matara
 > cat info.bla | grep info
-> info: A cyber security and open source enthusianst who mainly programs in C++ and recently ventured out into Rust
+> info:A cyber security and open source enthusianst who mainly programs in C++ and recently ventured out into Rust
 > Currently an undergraduate student in cyber security at the NSBM green university.
 ````
 <p align="center">